A practical model-based segmentation approach for improved activation detection in single-subject functional Magnetic Resonance Imaging studies: Methodological Development

+Our methodology is easily extended to situations involving two-sided $p$-values.
+In this situation, we consider the two one-sided $p$-values (for the left and right tail) individually, and run our methodology, with $\delta$ replaced in each case by $\delta_l$ and $\delta_r$ depending on the practitioner's minimum {\em a priori} expected proportion of inactive voxels in the right and left tail.
+If the practitioner can only provide an overall minimum {\em a priori} expected proportion of inactive voxels ($\delta$), then we suggest using $\delta_l=\delta_r=1 - (1-\delta)/2$.
+We illustrate and evaluate performance using the above methodology on 26 Flanker task datasets in Section~\ref{sec:flanker}.

 In this section, we have developed and fine-tuned statistical methodology for application to detecting activation in fMRI studies.
-We now evaluate performance extensively in simulation experiments before applying it to our sports imagination experiment dataset.
+We now evaluate its performance in realistic simulation experiments before applying it to our sports imagination experiment dataset.

-\section{Performance evaluations}
+\section{Performance Evaluations}

-We perform a comprehensive set of simulation experiments on realistic 2D settings to evaluate our methodology.
-Our evaluations are in 2D to permit a very thorough and detailed analysis.